necrosmash/robdrury.dev/blogPosts/Incorporating ChatGPT into a Unity prototype (Part 1 of 2).md

 "\"", "\\\"");
 ```

 This prompt grew over time.
 The sentence _All of your output should be a part of the JSON object_ came about from ChatGPT's tendency to say _Sure!
 Here's your JSON object:_, followed by the JSON object, thereby breaking everything.
-Additionally, towards the end, there is _It is the beginning of the story only_; we sometimes had issues with ChatGPT writing a completely self-contained (albeit small), including an ending.
+Additionally, towards the end, there is _It is the beginning of the story only_; we sometimes had issues with ChatGPT writing a completely self-contained (albeit small) story, including an ending.
 We needed to remind it that it is writing the setup only.

-We're also asking for particular sizes and weapon.
+We're also asking for particular sizes and weapons.
 The actual deserializing is done in `ChatGPTResponse` via Unity's own `JsonUtility.FromJson` method, as shown above.

 We're using our `BattleInfo` class to both describe the structure of the object we want from ChatGPT (in the prompt) and deserialize the result of our call:
 ```csharp,BattleInfo.cs